Ben-M/md-blog/parametricity.md

 Answer : 2^32 + 1 (Number of `Int`s)

-We can completely ignore the input type here and start implementing away
+We can completely ignore the input type here and start implementing away:

 ```scala